TeleuNaomi/SOC-Home-Lab/README.md

 Total of 190GB

 ## PART A: INSTALLING VIRTUAL MACHINES
-First and foremost, Download any Virtual Machine (Oracle virtualbox, VMware workstation, Microsoft Hyper-V etc).
+First, download any Virtual Machine (Oracle VirtualBox, VMware Workstation, Microsoft Hyper-V, etc.).

 1. Download Win10 /11.
-   - Mount image on VM and install Windows 10.
+   - Mount the image on the VM and install Windows 10.

 2. Download and install Kali for virtual machines.
-   - Mount image on VM and install Kali.
+   - Mount the image on the VM and install Kali.

 3. Download the ISO file of Windows Server 2022.
 (You will have to create an account.
-The server is free for a total number of 180 days)
+The server is free for 180 days)
-   - Mount image on VM and install WinServer.
+   - Mount the image on the VM and install WinServer.

 4. Download Ubuntu Server (For Splunk)
-   - Mount image on VM, Choose preferred language and install.
+   - Mount the image on the VM, choose a preferred language, and install.
    - Take note of Splunk's IP.
-   - Install virtual box guest addition.
+   - Install VirtualBox guest additions.
-   - Reboot machine.
+   - Reboot the machine.

 5. Download Wazuh VM.
    - Mount the image on your VM and install.